ClassiCube/ClassiCube/readme.md

 * PS3 - unfinished, rendering issues (can [download from here](https://www.classicube.net/download/ps3), **usually outdated**)
 * Nintendo 64 - unfinished, moderate rendering issues (if you have a GitHub account, can [download from here](https://github.com/ClassiCube/ClassiCube/actions/workflows/build_n64.yml))
 * PS2 - unfinished, major rendering and **stability issues** (if you have a GitHub account, can [download from here](https://github.com/ClassiCube/ClassiCube/actions/workflows/build_ps2.yml))
+* Switch - unfinished, but usable (if you have a GitHub account, can [download from here](https://github.com/ClassiCube/ClassiCube/actions/workflows/build_switch.yml))

 # Compiling